 West Columbia is a somewhat small city located in the state of South Carolina.
 With a population of 17,998 people and 11 constituent neighborhoods, West Columbia is the 26th largest community in South Carolina.

-West Columbia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Columbia is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in West Columbia who work in office and administrative support (12.66%), sales jobs (10.42%), and management occupations (7.88%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Columbia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, West Columbia is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in West Columbia who work in office and administrative support (12.65%), management occupations (9.01%), and sales jobs (8.34%).

-West Columbia is a very ethnically-diverse city.
+West Columbia is an extremely ethnically-diverse city.
 The people who call West Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Columbia residents report their race to be White, followed by Black or African-American.
 West Columbia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.15% of the city’s residents.
-Important ancestries of people in West Columbia include Irish, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 11.96% of the city’s residents.
+Important ancestries of people in West Columbia include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in West Columbia is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.